drsullivan13/alt-data-dashboard/docs/NATURAL_LANGUAGE_QUERIES.md

 # Natural Language Query Interface

 ## Overview
-The Alternative Data Intelligence Dashboard now supports natural language queries powered by Claude (Anthropic API).
+The Alternative Data Intelligence Dashboard supports natural language queries powered by Claude (Anthropic API).
 Users can ask questions in plain English instead of manually selecting parameters.
+Results can be viewed in two modes: Correlation View (scatter plot) or Trend View (time-series with dual Y-axes).

 ## Features